butchered-snake/client/README.md

 The backbone of the gameplay is the board.
 It consists of `boardSize` x `boardSize` cells.
 Each cell can have a single state which dictates the rendered content.
-When starting the game, the head is placed in the middle of a random player's board, by setting it's state to `Head`.
+When starting the game, the head is placed in the middle of a random player's board, by setting its state to `Head`.
 Then `snakeSize` - 2 body parts are placed to the right by setting the cell states to `Body`.
 Finally the tail is placed to the right by settings the cell state to `Tail`.
 Other possible cell states include `Free`, `Food`, `Wall` , `Neighbour`.